agsb/6502.toy/README.md

 ## introduction

 I had a Apple II.
+[Ben Eater](https://www.youtube.com/watch?v=LnzuMJLZRdU) makes a revival of 6502.

+There are many "clones" [6502](https://github.com/maarten-pennings/6502/tree/master)

-Ben Eater makes a revival of 6502.
-Great support from 6502.org forum.
+And a Great support from [6502.org](http://6502.org/) forum.

 This is a board for testing the version for 6502 of Minimal Indirect Thread Code Forth as [IMMU](https://github.com/agsb/immu)